Civic Engagement

 ASB Program

-We cultivate community engaged leaders and learners through our Alternative Spring Break program that offers students, staff, and faculty immersive travel experiences throughout our city, state, nation, and beyond.
+We cultivate community engaged leaders and learners through our Alternative Break trips that offers students, staff, and faculty immersive travel experiences throughout our city, state, nation, and beyond.

 Taking the lead